Policy on Preferred First Names

 Otis College of Art and Design is committed to fostering an inclusive campus that values self-expression and respect for the variety of communities it serves.
 The College recognizes that many students, faculty and staff choose to use a preferred first name rather than a legal name whenever a legal name is not absolutely necessary, limited by technology, or required by law.

-At Otis College, students may request a preferred first name by submitting a Pronoun and Preferred First Name Request form found on The Dashboard - my.otis.edu.
+At Otis College, students may update their preferred name in Student Self Service.
 Otis College reserves the right to remove or deny the preferred first name if used inappropriately.
 This includes, but is not limited to, names using foul or inappropriate language, names submitted to avoid a legal obligation, and names used to create misrepresentation.

 Must everyone indicate a preferred first name?